wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 ### Applying Model Checking to Your / Solution / Buggy Implementations

-Now that you have completed BeanCounterLogicTest you can run that JUnit class on top of JPF to test your BeanCounterLogicImpl implementation.
+Now that you have completed JPFJUnitTest you can run that JUnit class on top of JPF to test your BeanCounterLogicImpl implementation.
 Not only that, you can also run the test against a buggy implementation and a solution implementation, to verify that your test cases themselves pass the solution